NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

 Step 1: Setting Up an Execution System
 --------------------------------------

 Tapis provides **systems** which provide access to the file systems and hardware resources, e.g. Frontera and Stampede, at TACC.
 For our **Storage System** we will be using the default provided by DesignSafe (designsafe.storage.default).
-In this exercise we are going to create an execution system by creating a .json file containing basic information to one of our machine logins (e.g. username, password), and locations within our machine account of directories to place temporary files (the location where files are placed when we run an app).
+In this exercise we are going to create an execution system by creating/modifying a .json file containing basic information about one of our machine logins (e.g. username, password), and locations within our machine account of directories to place temporary files (the location where files are placed when we run an app).

 Before you create a system, you might want to issue some tapis commands to get comfortable with the tapis-cli.